Teaching Jobs for foreigners

 For example Temple University job opportunities

 Now, if we’re talking about teaching jobs or teaching English in Tokyo or Japan we need to talk about Eikaiwas.
 A large chunk of English teachers in Tokyo are working in Eikaiwas.
-An Eikaiwa is a private English conversational based school.
+An Eikaiwa is a private English conversational-based school.
 Rather than focusing on the grammatical and technical aspects of the language, they focus on speech and speaking.

 Some work at an Eikaiwa alongside an ALT job.
-However, many of those working at Eikaiwas are people on Dependents, Working holiday and students.
-Usually the schedules line up quite well with those visas.
-Many of the schools open from 11AM and close at 11PM.
+However, many of those working at Eikaiwas are people on Dependents, Working holidays, and students.
+Usually, the schedules line up quite well with those visas.
+Many of the schools open at 11 AM and close at 11 PM.

 One major thing to mention about this particular teaching is that most of the time, they are learning using their company’s money or government money.
 They may not be interested in learning which could make a minority of the students you teach unpleasant.
 However, the majority are very pleasant and want to have engaging and challenging conversations!

-Children and Adult Eikaiwa - These places work very similarly to the places mentioned earlier above as well as the previously mentioned kids schools.
+Children and Adult Eikaiwa - These places work very similarly to the places mentioned earlier as well as the previously mentioned kids' schools.
 Some will find the balance refreshing as it is a very big range of students you’ll be teaching.
 Some will find it exhausting and the switch between the groups mentally taxing.
-If you aren’t a person who enjoys the company of the kids, stick to an adults on Eikaiwa
+If you aren’t a person who enjoys the company of the kids, stick to adults on Eikaiwa

-Salary range 1200- 2500 yen per hour.
+Salary range 1200- 1500 yen per hour.

 Interview tip: Be sure to research the company you want to work with.
-Look at glassdoor, Indeed and what other people on the internet have said about the place!
+Look at Glassdoor, Indeed and what other people on the internet have said about the place!

 Not all places will hire non-native speakers!
 Usually, the places that do will have a more fun and engaging work environment.